-The Executive MHA is specifically designed for professionals with at least three years of experience who are currently employed in the health care or health services industry, and who are looking for an online program to advance their health administration career.
+The online MHA program is specifically designed for experienced professionals with two years of full-time health sector experience or three years full-time experience in any other industry, and who are looking for an online program to advance their health administration career.

 How is this program like the residential MHA programs offered by the Milken Institute School of Public Health?

 The MHA@GW has the same selective admissions criteria as that of the on-campus program.
 MHA@GW leverages the same world-class, full-time faculty members who teach other on-campus degree programs, and the subject matter is based on the curriculum delivered on campus.
 Students in the program enjoy the benefits of being a GW graduate student, including access to library resources, student services, career services and a global network of well-connected and successful GW alumni.
 Graduates become part of the HSML and GW Alumni Association, and are able to participate in GW’s on-campus commencement.

 MHA@GW students are selected from a pool of professionals with experience across the health care and health services industries from the United States and around the world.
 We look for candidates with strong professional and academic backgrounds who can thrive in GW’s collaborative online environment.
 We apply the same rigorous admissions standards that we require of our on-campus programs.

 Are there any required campus visits?

 Students must attend four immersive campus visits over the two-year program.Although the program curriculum is accessed and completed online, as members of the George Washington University family, MHA@GW graduates are welcome to participate in the on-campus commencement ceremony in Washington, D.C.
 Students also have the opportunity to take advantage of GW’s vast professional network and community resources.

 How long does it take to complete the MHA@GW?